henriquezanela/DA-SVID/README.md

 ```bash
 sudo chmod +x -R *.sh && sudo chmod +x lib/*.sh
 ```
+0. **DO NOT** run any script with sudo.
+The proper locations to run as sudo are written on each script.

 1. Run **requirements.sh** if you do not have all required packages installed.